Medical & Behavioral Health Team

 Genetic Counselor

-Brielle Gehringer, MS, CGC, is the inaugural Kim Family Fellow in William Syndrome.
+Brielle Gehringer, MS, LCGC, is the inaugural Kim Family Fellow in William Syndrome.
 She graduated from the University of Pennsylvania with her Bachelors in 2018 and her Masters in Genetic Counseling in 2023.
-During that time, Brielle also worked as a clinical research coordinator of the ASPE Study at Penn, a genetic study of autism spectrum disorder.
+During that time, Brielle worked as a clinical research coordinator of the ASPE Study at Penn, a genetic study of autism spectrum disorder.
+Brielle is currently the genetic counselor for the Williams syndrome clinic at CHOP and Penn.
+She has a strong interest in helping families adjust to a new diagnosis of Williams syndrome and is passionate about providing comprehensive care for ACE patients.

 -